akshita-2002/Dot-Net/sqlprep.md

 ```

-- Transsactions can also be used in triggers
+- Transactions can also be used in triggers

 ```sql
 alter trigger tr_insertionprice